sagelga/blog/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.

+> Upgraded Docusaurus to version 3.x since 18 April 2024

 ### Installation